marcelpetrick/DevNotes/BeenThereSeenThat/20240523_Meet_Qt_Munich_smartvillage/README.md

 customers are machine builders, plant builders, medical, mesaurement equipment

-### benfits of using qt - what makes it a great framework
+### Benfits of using Qt - what makes it a great framework
 * longevity, performance, efficiency, cross platform, rich framework, easy integration, FOSS (scratch your own itch), ability to create high fidelity HMIs and great user experiences
 * basyskom is part of the ux group - like imago; mago helped them to create a measurement device and ugrade its embedded hmi
 * narda fieldman: embedded linux on an imx7 (no GPU), battery powered, not touch controlled, has buttons, (hardware keys), hmi is done using Qt Quick and the software renderer, 20k lines of code, custom charting implementation